Cubetec’s commitment to privacy

 We use and disclose personal information for the purposes for which we collect that personal information and any directly related purpose, or as required by law.
 This includes disclosing personal information to:

-- data analysis companies, outsourced service providers or other contractors (that will, in some cases, be ‘overseas recipients’ as defined by the Privacy Act) who assist Cubetec in our functions and activities but only to the extent reasonably necessary to assist in those functions and activities;
+- data analysis companies, outsourced service providers or other contractors (that will, in some cases, be ‘overseas recipients’ as defined by the Privacy Laws) who assist Cubetec in our functions and activities but only to the extent reasonably necessary to assist in those functions and activities;

 - Cubetec’s clients, professional advisers or financiers; or